Symmetry Groupoids for Pattern-Selective Feedback Stabilization of the Chafee--Infante Equation: Vertex isotropy groups and convolution controls

 \begin{remark} Had we chosen the larger vertex spaces $\tilde{X_j}$ defined in \eqref{vertex-spaces2} rather than $X_j$, it would have given us the smaller vertex isotropy groups

 and so our choice of control parameters would have been limited. \end{remark}

 It is important to recognize that the pair $(Y_j,H_j)$ constitutes a \emph{symmetry groupoid} in which the objects correspond to the vertex spaces $Y_j$ and the morphisms correspond to the vertex isotropy groups $H_j$.
 Notably, the symmetries within the vertex isotropy groups solely apply to the subspaces $Y_j$ and not to the full space $H_0^2$, rendering the standard group theory not applicable.
 Moreover, readers may observe that the vertex isotropy groups $H_j$ and $\tilde{H}_j$ do not contain the complete set of symmetries for the Chafee--Infante equation \eqref{Chafee-Infante-equation}--\eqref{boundary-condition}.
 The reason is that, for the sake of brevity, we have only included the part of the symmetry groupoid that is relevant to our control scheme.
-We refer to Appendix \ref{sec:groupoids} for further information.
+Furthermore, symmetry groupoids have applications in a broader range of contexts.
+The fundamental concepts and general definitions can be found in Appendix \ref{sec:groupoids}.

 We are now ready to derive an explicit expression for the convolution control operator:

 Note that this operator also represents the action of the vertex isotropy group $H_j$ on the function space $H_0^2$: Given any kernel functional $h$ formally expressed by $h(z) = \frac{1}{\pi}\sum_{m = 1}^\infty h_m \cos(m z)$, the convolution control operator acts on functions $v(x) = \sum_{k = 1}^\infty a_k \sin(kx)$ in the full space $H_0^2$.
 Using the trigonometric identity